Mental Health Career Paths: Counseling vs Therapy vs Psychology

 How to Become a Licensed Therapist

-To become a licensed therapist, you’ll need to complete educational, experience, exam and licensure requirements.
+To become a licensed therapist, you’ll need to complete educational, experience, exam, and licensure requirements.
 Each state’s requirements may vary depending on the type of therapist role you want to pursue.

 Licensed Marriage and Family Therapist (LMFT)

-What marriage and family therapists do?
+What do marriage and family therapists do?

-They treat issues that are common in those types of relationships.
-According to the American Association for Marriage and Family Therapy (AAMFT), LMFTs address depression, marital problems, anxiety, psychological concerns and child-parent problems.
-Therapy approaches for LMFTs involve a holistic, brief- and solution-focused therapy with therapeutic goals that are attainable.
-Comparing LMFT vs. mental health counselor (LPC) roles, LMFTs work specifically with married couples and families.
+They address issues common in those types of relationships.
+According to the American Association for Marriage and Family Therapy (AAMFT), marriage and family therapists treat a wide range of clinical problems and are licensed to diagnose and treat mental and emotional disorders within the context of marriage, couples, and family systems.
+LMFTs commonly work with issues such as depression, marital problems, anxiety, psychological concerns, and child-parent problems.
+Therapy approaches for LMFTs involve a holistic, brief, and solution-focused approach with attainable therapeutic goals.
+Comparing LMFT vs. mental health counselor (LPC) roles, LMFTs work specifically with individuals, couples, and families, with a particular focus on relationship and family dynamics.

 Who do MFTs work with?